turingschool/best-of-jon-stewart/README.md

 ### Step 1:

+With your partner, whiteboard/journal out a plan for how you will apprach the tasks before writing ANY code for that given task.

 ```
 As a user,
 - When I type in a Jon Stewart quote, the click "Add Quote!",